 The Prosperity Fund Framework was tendered through open competition in 2018 with winning suppliers notified and award notices published.
-The Foreign & Commonwealth Office (FCO) administer the framework on behalf of the Fund.
-For further information on the procurement processes within the FCO see the Bravo e-Sourcing Portal or contact Prosperity.Procurement@fco.gov.uk.
+The Foreign, Commonwealth & Development Office (FCDO) administer the framework on behalf of the Fund.
+For further information on the procurement processes within the FCDO see the Bravo e-Sourcing Portal or contact Prosperity.Procurement@fcdo.gov.uk.

-Programmes not tendered through the FCO-based framework will be available through multiple routes, including the Department for International Development’s (DFID) framework and other government frameworks as appropriate.
+Programmes not tendered through the FCDO-based framework will be available through multiple routes, including other FCDO or other government frameworks as appropriate.